 Getting free books in 2023

 My favourite for free books, though?
 That has to be NetGalley, where you can sign up to review ARCs.
-These are 'advanced reader copies', meaning they are books you can read on there aren't out yet.
-You don't need to be a member of the media or a blogger to use this platform - simply sign up, and apply to review books.
+These are 'advanced reader copies', meaning they are books you can read on there aren't out yet - if you review books anywhere, then you have a great chance of being able to use the NetGalley platform.
 You won't always be successful and you want to make sure you're actually leaving reviews for the books you're reading, or you won't get picked to read more.
 It's give and take, you know?
 Anyway, you can see Aoife's video below which explains how it works!

 So you've got the books - but now you want to actually read them.
 Making time can be really difficult, especially as we all lead such busy lives with work, socialising, exercising, sleeping and so on.
 But if you want to read more, here's some tips!